apollographql/apollo-kotlin/docs/source/essentials/plugin-configuration.md

 Apollo Android comes with logical defaults that will work for the majority of use cases.
 If you're getting started, please read the main [README.md](https://github.com/apollographql/apollo-android/blob/master/README.md) for an overview of the most common options.
 This page describes the different options individually.

-## ApolloExtension, Services and CompilationUnits
+## ApolloExtension, Services and CompilationUnit

 The Gradle DSL exposes three types of objects: